Brochures don’t have to be just a mere container for your company’s best offers.

-These design proves that your brochure doesn’t have to be several pages long.
+These design proves that your brochure design doesn’t have to be several pages long.
 It can just be a back-to-back page, segmented in a trifold.
-Click on any of the designs labeled edit this design in Canva to get started.
+Click on any of the designs labeled Edit this design in Canva to get started.
 After going through this article, you can move on to distribution with some peace of mind.
 Good luck!

 01. Make It Bright

 Want to make sure your trifold doesn’t go unnoticed?
 Design it using a single bright hue, as showcased above.
 If you’re working with your own brand colors, go with your brightest option.

 Breakup different bits of content and add visual interest to your trifold by using a different color on each panel.
 Above, Sasha Barr alternates between black, yellow and white backgrounds to design a cool informative guide for Sub Pop Records’ interns.

 Change things up and explore a horizontal layout instead of a vertical one.
 Not sure what this might look like?
 Check out the slick invitation Plenty designed for West Michigan Center for Arts + Technology’s biggest fundraiser above.